-What we found was astonishing.
 The Midway Ice Castles are big!
 They are literally all ice and snow that has been fashioned into beautiful shapes and features.
-There are several rooms, tunnels and other fun areas to explore, all surrounding a spacious courtyard with an ice fountain.
-It was big enough that it took us all at least an hour to explore it all on a less-crowded evening.
-It was small enough that we trusted the two 11-year-old girls to explore on their own and not worry about losing them for long.
+There are courtyards, slides, tunnels and fountains to explore.
+It was big enough that it took us all more than an hour to explore it all on a less-crowded evening.
+It was small enough that we trusted the kids to explore and not worry about losing them for long.

 Having a great experience at the ice castles takes a little planning.
 Here’s what you need to know: